 Today, it is one of the city’s most frequently visited tourist destinations and features an array of attractions such as a zoo, a botanical garden, lakeside promenades, and performance spaces.

-A stroll or carriage ride through the iconic New York gem, Central Park is a must-do on anyone’s NYC itinerary.
-If you’re visiting in the winter months, you can lace up your skates and glide across Wollman Rink.
+A stroll or carriage ride through the iconic New York gem, is a must-do on anyone’s NYC itinerary.

-We also love Central Park’s fall colors!
+We also love and wrote a guide for where to see Central Park’s fall colors!

 2. Empire State Building